smohiuddin/muslim.finance/README.md

 <br><br>
 If your employer offers both, consider splitting contributions to both.
 <br><br>
-You can also individually open a Roth IRA.
-However there are heavy limitations in terms of contribution amounts and how much you earn ($199K married, $135K single adjusted gross income).
+You can also individually open a Roth IRA but there are heavy limitations in terms of contribution amounts and how much you earn ($199K married, $135K single adjusted gross income).
 </details>

 ### Buying a home